San Francisco Ferry Building Guide: Best Places to Eat & Shop

 El Porteño -Golden Empanadas Worth the Line

 There is always a line here, too, and I am often in it.
 This Argentinian empanada stop sells golden pastries filled with spicy beef, gooey cheese, smoky chicken, shrimp, and some vegetarian options too.
-Each is perfectly seasoned, hot, and ready to eat on the spot from a paper bag.

 It’s the perfect midday lunch on the go, or a fuel-up snack before setting out to explore all the amazing things to do in San Francisco.
+I recently stopped by on the way to a game at Oracle Park.

 Tip: You can ask for the empanadas frozen, then take them home, wipe a little egg wash over the top, and bake.